PC components explained: how to create the best computer components list

 Crazy as this might sound, the value of the dollar in a system with a budget of 700 bucks, is far higher than the value in a system with a budget of 4,000 simoleons.
 The lower the budget, the more you’ll have to stretch every buck to acquire multiple computer parts.

 As far as ambition goes, keep it simple to a single purpose.
 Looking to game at 1440p?
-Want to build a home-theater PC?
-Or do you want to edit video at 4K?
+Want to build a stealthy home theater PC?
+Or, do you want to edit video at 4K?
 All of these things require very different builds to maximize both savings and performance.
-Though all computers are capable of doing every task to some degree, it’s better to specialize in what you’re most passionate about.
+Even though all computers are capable of doing any task to some degree, it’s better to specialize in what you’re most passionate about.

-Once that’s settled, you then need to decide on what form factor you want to build in, whether you want to go AMD or Intel and then you’re set.
+Once you’ve settled on what you’re going to do and how much you want to spend, you then need to decide on what form factor you want to build in, whether you want to go AMD or Intel and then you’re all good.

 Process this